How to Build a Firewood Rack

 Build this wooden outdoor firewood rack from the plans at a very low cost.
 It is modular, and breaks down ( fold up ) and stores in a very small space (second photo above).
 The wooden firewood stand is constructed using treated 2" x 4"s and 2" x 2" deck baluster lumber.
 The 2" x 2"s eliminate any long "rip" cuts and facilitate fastening materials together.

 To construct this firewood rack design you will need a saw, drill, screwdriver, and some 3" wood screws.
 Make one or several wood rack (s), any size you need, just by cutting the two 2 x 4 bottom rails to whatever length necessary.
-The rails simply slide into the two identical uprights to form the firewood storage rack.
+The rails slide into the two identical uprights to form the firewood storage rack.
 The materials for the 8' firewood stand will cost about $20.
 I have an eight foot "face cord" firewood rack set up in winter and a two foot firewood stand setup for spring through fall.
 (Recently I bought two 2 x 4 x 12' for a 12 foot rack on my deck).
 It is dangerous, but if you setup several two foot firewood racks you can trundle them around using a hand truck (very heavy).
 This facilitates storing the wood well away from your home but allows bringing small amounts (1/4 face cord) close without restacking (Yeah!).
 This firewood rack, being made out of wood, will not generate rust stains on your deck or patio!
-You don't have to keep it painted and it stores away in a compact space out of sight!
+You do not have to keep it painted and it stores away in a compact space out of sight!
 I am sorry the free firewood rack plans are no longer available.
 The large number of downloads was using up a lot of the website's bandwidth.

 Features of the rack